needle-mirror/com.unity.behavior/Documentation~/predefined-node.md

 Use this section to apply the pre-defined action, event, and flow nodes to the behavior graph.

+> [!NOTE]
+> You can't modify the pre-defined nodes, but you can inspect their script using the **Inspect Script** option in Behavior graph's **Inspector**.
+Review these nodes to learn and gain valuable insights on how to create your own custom nodes.

 1. Right-click an empty area of the Unity Behavior graph editor and click **Add**.

     The **Add Node** window appears.